Fleury gets second straight shutout, Vegas beats Canucks 3-0

-LAS VEGAS — Marc-Andre Fleury stopped 19 shots to earn his second straight shutout and lead the Vegas Golden Knights to a 3-0 victory over the Vancouver Canucks on Sunday.
+Fleury stopped 19 shots to lead the Golden Knights to a 3-0 victory over the Vancouver Canucks on Sunday.

+“We think we have a good hockey team,” Gallant said.
+“There’s only, what, 15 games left in the regular season, so you’ve got to play your best hockey, and I think the last couple of nights has been our best hockey of the year.
+Fleury’s a guy, he can take any day off he wants besides playing the games.
+He’s a rested guy, he feels real good, and he’s got lots of jump in his legs.
+He played a lot of games, but he feels great now.”

-Fleury moved within one victory of tying Jacques Plante for eighth on the NHL’s all-time wins list.
-It was his second straight 3-0 shutout, after beating Anaheim on the road Friday.
+Fleury, who leads the league with 56 starts and 32 wins, recorded his second straight 3-0 shutout after beating Anaheim on the road Friday and moved within one victory of tying Jacques Plante for eighth on the NHL’s career wins list.

+“The last game was busier and better scoring chances,” Fleury said.
+“I thought tonight our guys dominated from start to finish.
+We played very well, played with speed, we had the puck a lot.
+We controlled the play, you know, D-zone, offensive zone.”

-Fleury also earned the 18,303 in attendance free Krispy Kreme doughnuts as part of promotion that gets fans a free dozen when the 15-year veteran gets a shutout at T-Mobile Arena.
+Fleury also earned the 18,303 in attendance free Krispy Kreme doughnuts as part of a promotion that gets fans a free dozen when he gets a shutout at T-Mobile Arena.

 Max Pacioretty, Ryan Carpenter and Reilly Smith scored for the Golden Knights, who won their fourth straight — all since acquiring Mark Stone from Ottawa at Monday’s trade deadline.